pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

             locations:
               - plenary

-          - title: How much will ML-DSA signatures affect Web Metrics after all?
+          - title: How much will ML-DSA Signatures affect Web Metrics after all?
             description: |
               It is sometimes argued that ML-DSA signatures will increase the size of TLS handshakes by 15KB which will affect web performance significantly.
 As most web connections transfer much larger amounts of data, 15KB may not impact the bottom line of the most common web performance metrics.
 In this session, we will present a qualitative analysis of web metrics and their relation to the TLS handshake.
 We will demonstrate that web connections transport large amounts of web content which takes much longer than the handshake itself.
 We will also analyze the web page performance metrics of top websites to showcase that an additional 15KB in the handshake will have minimal impact on the user experience.
 The takeaway of this session will be that ML-DSA will introduce overhead, but after using simple techniques to trim the authentication data in the handshake, the practical effect on web users will not be noticeable.
             track: WebPKI